 Sushi Tokiwa, Honolulu

 Sushi Tokiwa is a 9-seat sushi bar in Suntory Restaurant in the Royal Hawaiian Center.
-The chef is from Sushizen of Hokkaido, which is said to be sort of like a Kyubey-esque establishment in producing many alumni.
-Sushizen is not as old and storied as Kyubey, but it is thought of as the one bringing Edomae style sushi to Hokkaido and notably also creating the torotaku roll.
+The sushi chef is from Sushizen of Hokkaido, a storied establishment that produced many alumni.

 Lots of ingredients from Hokkaido and even some Suntory products.

-It was basically one chef for the two of us, and the other chef was serving some VIP party of a very storied sushi chef.
+It was basically one chef for the two of us, and the other chef was serving some VIP party of a very storied sushi chef (who borrows a famous dish or two from one of Nakada’s famous alumni, Nakahisa).

 Excellent meal - great rice (packing, stickiness, temp) and strong prep (clean, efficient handwork and excellent knifework such as on the engawa).